Email Obfuscation: a Simple, Effective Implementation Email Obfuscation: a Simple, Effective Implementation

 Conclusion

-Spencer Mortensen showed us that some email obfuscation methods, such as CSS display: none and certain JavaScript techniques, are found to be highly effective, while others like HTML comments and symbol substitution offer little protection.
+Spencer Mortensen’s analysis demonstrates that some email obfuscation methods, such as CSS display: none and certain JavaScript techniques, are highly effective, while others, like HTML comments and symbol substitution, offer little protection.

-I’ve explained how to use the CSS display: none technique to hide email addresses from spam bots, and showed you how to convert this technique into a Hugo shortcode and an Astro component — I hope you find it useful!
+This guide explained how to use the CSS display: none technique to hide email addresses from spam bots and provided steps to implement it as a Hugo shortcode and an Astro component.
+I hope you find this information helpful in protecting your email addresses from spam!